Skip to main content

 • Devices: communication devices and assistive technology not covered by ADP

-This page covers what you can and cannot spend Core Clinical funding on.
+This page covers what you can and cannot spend Core Clinical funding on, and what actually happens when an expense is borderline, recurring, or rejected.
 For how much funding you get, how to register, and the full program overview, see the OAP Core Clinical guide.

 What therapy services does OAP Core Clinical cover

 Core Clinical covers four categories of therapy.
-Your provider must be on the OAP Provider List at oapproviderlist.ca (opens in new tab).
+Your provider must meet OAP qualification requirements (registered and in good standing with the relevant regulatory college).
+The OAP Provider List at oapproviderlist.ca (opens in new tab) is voluntary; qualified regulated providers may not appear on it.

 Applied Behaviour Analysis (ABA)